This post was written in partnership with Expedia.com.

 Essentially, we did lots and lots of googling to put this Naples pizza tour together.

-We’re hardly the first people to want to eat their weight in pizza while in Naples–even the Michelin Guide has put in their share of work in rounding up the best pizza in Naples–so many articles later, we cultivated a list of Naples pizza shops that we thought would show us a cross-section of the pizza culture in the city.
+We’re hardly the first people to want to eat their weight in pizza while in Naples–even the Michelin Guide has put in their share of work in rounding up the best pizza in Naples, and pizza features prominently on any guide to what to eat in Naples–so many articles later, we cultivated a list of Naples pizza shops that we thought would show us a cross-section of the pizza culture in the city.

 Our picks ranged from classic and historical (including where pizza margherita was invented) to trendy and modern, and all five shops are within walking distance of Naples’ major tourist attractions.